top of page

 I like to think of our intrepid journeys as stepping into less familiar places and figuring things out for the first time.
 How little or big that step is depends very much on where we are headed.
 Some of our trips are gentle, some have stretched us, and some others have made our hair stand on end just from being some place remote… but all the trips have made our hearts swell with happiness.

-Just like my journey into a relatively unknown part of Iran filled with the most surreal of landscapes.
+Just like my journey into a relatively unknown part of Iran — Hormuz Island Iran — filled with the most surreal of landscapes.
 Always go beyond the ordinary and see reality for yourself, leave footprints & a piece of your heart in every corner of the planet.

-Iran is huge and there is tons to do for every kind of traveler, this was extremely off beat and the perfect fit for me.
+Iran is huge and there is tons to do for every kind of traveler — from architecture to nature, from history to food.
+This was extremely offbeat and the perfect fit for me.
 If unconventional is your style too, look no further than Iran’s smallest island.
-When you look up pictures of Iran, you often find incredible mosques or architectural marvels.. it’s no surprise then that this hidden gem along Iran’s gulf islands often gets overlooked.
-Mountains in hues of reds, pinks & golden yellows, untouched wild beaches & pristine wadis, this part of the country was right up my alley.
-I hopped on a 40 minute flight and fell in love with this tiny corner of the world.
+When you look up pictures of Iran, you often find incredible mosques or architectural marvels.
+It’s no surprise then that this hidden gem along Iran’s gulf islands often gets overlooked.
+Mountains in hues of reds, pinks & golden yellows, untouched wild beaches & pristine wadis — this part of the country was right up my alley.
+I hopped on a 40-minute FlyDubai Iran flight and fell in love with this tiny corner of the world.

-On this blog post, you can find information on visiting the incredibly off beat corner of the country called Hormuz Island.
+On this blog post, you can find information on visiting the incredibly offbeat corner of the country called Hormuz Island Iran — ideal for backpacking Iran and cultural travel lovers.

 Itinerary